VirtuosoJoel/RubyExcel/README.md

 This was written out of the frustration of editing tabular data using Ruby's multidimensional arrays, without affecting headers and while maintaining code readability.
 Its API is designed to simplify moving code across from VBA into Ruby format when processing spreadsheet data.
-The combination of Ruby, WIN32OLE Excel, and extracting HTML table data is probably quite rare; but I thought I'd share what I came up with.
+The combination of Ruby, WIN32OLE Excel, and analysing table data is probably quite rare; but I thought I'd share what I came up with.

 Examples
 ========